Ch1h5ah/untrunc/README.md

 ●`  wget https://github.com/libav/libav/archive/refs/tags/v12.3.zip`download libav library

-●`  mv -f /home/YourUserName/v12.3.zip /home/YourUserName/untrunc-master`in this step,you had better move the libav library to the untrunc-master directory.the 'YourUserName' is what user-name you set when installing linux.bye the way,recommend using the **absolute path** rather than relative path.
+●`  mv -f /home/YourUserName/v12.3.zip /home/YourUserName/untrunc-master`in this step,you had better move the libav library to the /untrunc-master/ directory.the 'YourUserName' is what you set when installing linux.bye the way,recommend using the **absolute path** rather than relative path.

-●`  cd untrunc-master`change directory to untrunc-master
+●`  cd /home/YourUserName/untrunc-master`change directory to /untrunc-master/

 ●`  unzip v12.3.zip`unzip the libav library

-●`  cd libav-12.3`change directory to libav-12.3
+●`  cd /home/YourUserName/untrunc-master/libav-12.3`change directory to /libav-12.3/

 ●`  ./configure`check out the config

-●`  make`compiling
+●`  make`building

 ●`  cd ..`back to the previous directory and **make sure you are in '/home/YourUserName/untrunc-master' so that you would compile successfully in next step**.